User Community Service Desk Downloads

 2. Your custom task type.
 See Create task type.

-4. Description: What the task should achieve or other useful information.
+4. Description: Explain what needs to be done or provide other useful information.

-5. Assignee: Select User if you want to assign the task to a particular user, or Group and Role if you want to assign this task to a group and a specific governance role within this group.
-Then select an assignee.
+5. Assignee: Choose User for a specific person, or Group and Role to assign this task to a specific governance role within a group.
+Then select from the list.

-6. Due date: Optionally, specify a deadline for the task by selecting a date from the calendar.
+6. Due date: Optionally, set a deadline using the calendar.

-7. Entity type: Optionally, select the asset type you are referring to in the task.
+7. Entity type: Optionally, select the asset type (entity) this task relates to.

 8. Instance: Select the specific asset.
-For example, if you have selected term in Entity type, you see the list of terms in the instances list.
+For example, if you have selected term in Entity type, you see a list of terms in the instances list.

 4. Select Create.
-Your task appears on the kanban board in the New tasks column.
+Your task appears on the tasks board in the New column.

 Currently, there can be only one assignee per task.
 If you want to assign more people to one task at the same time, you can create subtasks for each required assignee.